Cogroupoid structures on the circle and the Hodge degeneration: Filtered -spheres and (higher) loop spaces

 \begin{prop} The cogroupoid object of Construction \ref{filteredcirclecogroupoid} is the affinization of $\Sigma S^{0}_{fil}$, i.e. there exists an equivalence

 \end{prop}

 \begin{proof} This is immediate upon noticing that there is a natural map

 which is an equivalence on cohomology.
 Indeed, one obtains the $E_2$-groupoid object of Construction \ref{filteredcirclecogroupoid} by applying the global sections $\OO(-)$ functor to Construction \ref{version2}.
-Applying $\Spec_{\filstack}(-)$ we obtain the affinization morphism, the unit of the adjunction $\Spec^{\Delta}_{\filstack} \dashv \OO(-)$ which will be an equivalence on cohomologies. \end{proof}
+Applying then $\Spec^{\Delta}_{\filstack}(-)$ and noticing that we obtain the canonical affinization morphism, the unit of the adjunction $\Spec^{\Delta}_{\filstack} \dashv \OO(-)$.
+This will be an equivalence on cohomologies. \end{proof}

-Via this description, we see that the degree $(1,1)$ piece of the $E_2$ cogroupoid $S^{1, \bullet, \bullet}_{fil}$ is none other than the filtered circle of \cite{moulinos2019universal}.
+Via this description, we see that the degree $(1,1)$ piece of the $E_2$-cogroupoid $S^{1, \bullet, \bullet}_{fil}$ is none other than the filtered circle of \cite{moulinos2019universal}.

 \begin{cor} There is an equivalence:

 of affine stacks. \end{cor}

 \begin{rem} Putting this together with Construction \ref{construction of filtered zero sphere}, we have the following identification